MikeChurvis/mikechurvis-site-archive-2023-06-18/docs/v2-checklist.md

 - [ ] Add config GET endpoint to ContactForm app
 - [ ] Add caching to config endpoint

-# Flatten frontend project directory

-- [x] Portfolio/frontend/portfolio -> Portfolio/client

-# Build a frontend test suite

-- [ ] Install Cypress
-- [ ] Make an end-to-end test for the contact form feature (describe-specify syntax, intercept API calls)

-# Flatten backend project directory

-# Migrate backend dev environment from a live container to a VirtualEnv

-# Decontainerize Nginx

 # Convert django webserver to ASGI

+- [ ] Determine if this is actually necessary

 # Build a backend test suite

+- [ ] Install pytest and config it for django

-# Build an end-to-end test suite
+# Build an end-to-end test suite for the front page

 # Frontend: accessibility pass